What To Do After Surgery

 It is normal to have a small amount of red blood or clear fluid draining from the wound.
 If this increases, apply pressure for 10 minutes to the area.
 If this does not work, then please contact Dr Briggs’s Rooms on (03) 8849 1444.

 You will most likely have sutures in your incision.
-Some sutures are dissolving and will gradually disappear.
+Some sutures are dissolvable and will gradually disappear.
 If you have non-dissolving sutures or staples, Dr Briggs or his nurses will remove them 7-10 days post-operatively.

 Do not smoke as smoking delays healing and increases the risk of complications.